benwilber/tinysse/README.md

   -- We can override the data in the SSE message pub.msg.data = "Hello, Universe!"

-  -- If the publisher did not explicitly set a message ID, -- then we can set one here.
+  -- If the publisher did not set a message ID, then we can set one here.
   -- This will be the `id: <id>` line in the SSE message. if not pub.msg.id then
     pub.msg.id = uuid()